Tarsiciosh/EssentialFeed/README.md

-[extract duplicate code into a reusable helper method] [move `CoreDataFeedStore` files to the new infrastructure folder] [move `CodableFeedStore` to the new infrastructure folder]
+[extract duplicate code into a reusable helper method] [move `CoreDataFeedStore` files to the new infrastructure folder] [move `CodableFeedStore` to the new infrastructure folder] [extract reusable CoreData helpers into a separate file]
 ```